voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

                     # Return True or False here
                     pass

+                @property
+                def label_cls(self):
+                    """The :class:`fiftyone.core.labels.Label` class(es) that can be
+                    exported by this exporter within the frame labels that it is provided.

+                    This can be any of the following:

+                    -   a :class:`fiftyone.core.labels.Label` class.
+In this case, the exporter directly exports labels of this type
+                    -   a dict mapping keys to :class:`fiftyone.core.labels.Label` classes.
+                        In this case, the exporter can export multiple label fields with value-types specified by this dictionary.
+Not all keys need be present in the exported frame labels
+                    -   ``None``.
+In this case, the exporter makes no guarantees about the labels that it can export
+                    """
+                    # Return the appropriate value here
+                    pass

                 def setup(self):
                     """Performs any necessary setup before exporting the first sample in the dataset.